KuserOguzHan/mlops_ingress_5/README.md

-- The project aims to learn and apply docker-compose issues.
+- How to use fastapi, postgresql and kubernetes.

-- All features of FastApi were utilized.

-- The challenge is the deployment of the Postgresql database and FastApi simultaneously.

 ### 1. Deploy yaml filess.